M64GitHub/movycat/README.md

 https://github.com/user-attachments/assets/e01ab36e-25d4-4228-bf79-36196637f125

-(part of the 64k Demo "Universal Sequence" from the amazing demo group "Conspiracy")
+(Excerpt from the 64k Demo "Universal Sequence" from the amazing demo group "Conspiracy")

 ![image](https://github.com/user-attachments/assets/f03fadeb-8812-4bb5-9aca-c94bcd1cdb84)

 ![image](https://github.com/user-attachments/assets/fcfcb9a5-1b3a-43dc-8c30-15574aeda9fb)

-## Why on earth ... ?
+## Why movycat?
-Real terminal hackers do everything in the terminal.
-This includes watching videos.
-Besides that, this is just a demo for movy. movy basically provides rgba rendersurfaces, ways to manipulate and combine them, apply effects, and functions to blast them to the terminal.
-You can render anything on those, so why not video-frames?
+**movycat** is both a demo and a showcase of what [movy](https://github.com/M64GitHub/movy) can do: an RGBA-based rendering engine for composing, transforming, and displaying visuals with real-time effects.
+If movy can render anything to a surface, why not video frames?

 ## ZIG
 **movycat** is entirely written in Zig.
 This offers us to seamlessly import libffmpeg.
 And libsdl2.
 And call it directly from the code.